 Redkite's education support grants are available to help students aged 15-24 who have experienced cancer reach their study and work goals.
 Siblings whose education is disrupted during the cancer journey may also be eligible to receive Redkite's education assistance.
 Redkite's education and career assistance is provided via financial grants.

-The Playford Trust provides up to five (5) awards of $2000 each for TAFE SA students undertaking a Certificate ll, lll or Diploma in the following areas: Horticulture, Aquaculture, Agriculture, Conservation and Land Management, Mining and Exploration, Spatial Information and Surveying and Food Technology.
+In 2021, The Playford Trust will provide up to eight (8) awards of $2000 each for TAFE SA students undertaking a Certificate ll, lll or Diploma in the following areas: Horticulture, Aquaculture, Agriculture, Conservation and Land Management, Mining and Exploration, Spatial Information and Surveying and Food Technology.
 These awards aim to assist students in their future studies.

 While students are open to apply at any stage of their TAFE SA studies, preference will be given to students who:

-Applications are open and will close on Friday 18 September 2020.
-See the Playford Trust website for application form and more detail.
+See the Playford Trust website for application form and more details.

-Applications for Pinnacle Foundation Scholarships for 2021 are now open until 15 September 2020.The Pinnacle Foundation provides multi-year educational scholarships and mentoring support to young adults (between the ages of 17 and 26) across Australia where their gender identity, sexual orientation or sexual characteristics have prevented or hindered the achievement of their career aspirations or personal development.
+Applications for Pinnacle Foundation Scholarships for 2022 are now open until 15 September 2021.The Pinnacle Foundation provides multi-year educational scholarships and mentoring support to young adults (between the ages of 17 and 26) across Australia where their gender identity, sexual orientation or sexual characteristics have prevented or hindered the achievement of their career aspirations or personal development.

 The June Opie Fellowship is available to citizens and permanent residents of Australia, New Zealand and Canada who have a severe disability.
 Intended for those who plan to undertake postgraduate study with a view to entering the professions, particularly university teaching and research.
 One fellowship is granted annually for NZ$12 000.
 Applications close in October.